Rebecca Gayle Howell

-Rebecca Gayle Howell (born August 10, 1975, in Lexington, Kentucky) is an American writer, literary translator, and librettist.
-In 2019 she was named a United States Artists Fellow.
+Rebecca Gayle Howell (born August 10, 1975, in Lexington, Kentucky) is an American poet.
+In 2019, she was named a United States Artists Fellow.
+In 2025, she received the Aiken Taylor Award for Modern American Poetry.

 Education

 Howell was born to a working-class family in Lexington, Kentucky on August 10, 1975.
 She earned her BA and her MA at the University of Kentucky, her MFA at Drew University, and her PhD at Texas Tech University.
 Her mentors included Nikky Finney, Wendell Berry, W.S.
 Merwin, Jean Valentine, Gerald Stern, and Alicia Ostriker.

 Career

 Poetry

 Howell's first book Render / An Apocalypse was selected by Nick Flynn for the Cleveland State University Poetry Center's First Book Prize (2013).
 Render / An Apocalypse also received The Nautilus Award, a shortlist for Foreword Review's INDIES Book of the Year, and a cover review in The Los Angeles Times.
 Burnaway: Art of the South also named it a Best Read of 2016.
 In 2020 literary critic Jennifer Ashton featured Render / An Apocalypse in her chapter "Ecology, Ethics, and the Apocalyptic Lyric in Recent American Poetry" for Apocalypse in American Literature and Culture (Cambridge University Press).
 In 2023, Alicia Ostriker wrote a new introduction to the book for its 10th anniversary.

 American Purgatory, Howell's second book, was selected by Don Share for The Sexton Prize and was published in both Great Britain and the United States in 2017.
 American Purgatory was also shortlisted for Foreword Review's INDIES Book of the Year.
 The book was named a must read by The Courier-Journal, The Millions and Poetry London.
 Other reviewers included ArtsATL, Nashville Review, The Arkansas Democrat-Gazette, and The Rumpus.